How Much Does a Throttle Body Repair Cost?

 Your action plan: how to save money

-Insist on a proper diagnosis.
+Get a proper diagnosis.

 Ask the shop to verify throttle body operation and check for intake leaks, PCV issues, and a dirty mass airflow sensor.
 A $15 gasket or a $10 hose beats a $600 part any day.
+Jerry customers use the diagnosis tool in the app to give them confidence in their car issues before going to the shop.

 Price the part wisely.